-- Cover tightly and chill in refrigerator 1 hour.
+- Cover tightly and refrigerate for 1 hour.

 - Remove from refrigerator and whisk in mascarpone until smooth.
 Set aside.

-- In a medium bowl, beat cream with vanilla until stiff peaks form.
+- In a medium bowl, beat cream with vanilla extract until stiff peaks form.
 Set aside.

 - In a small bowl, combine coffee and rum.

-- Drizzle approximately 1 tbsp + 2 tsp of the coffee/rum mixture over each pre-baked ladyfinger.
-Add it a little at a time and wait for it to absorb into the ladyfingers before adding more.
+- Drizzle approximately 5 teaspoons of the coffee/rum mixture over each pre-baked ladyfinger cupcake.
+Add it a little at a time and wait for it to absorb into the ladyfinger cupcakes before adding more.
 When it stops absorbing, stop adding more.

-- Spread the mascarpone mixture over the soaked ladyfingers.
+- Spread the mascarpone mixture evenly over the soaked ladyfingers.

-- Pipe or spread the whipped cream over the mascarpone.
+- Pipe or spread the whipped cream over the mascarpone mixture.

 - Sprinkle with cocoa powder.

-- Optionally, top with chocolate curls.
-Make the chocolate curls using a vegetable peeler on a piece of chocolate.
-It works best if the chocolate is slightly warm, but not melty.
+- Top with chocolate curls.
+Make the chocolate curls using a vegetable peeler on a chocolate bar.
+It works best if the chocolate is slightly warm but not melting.